MicrosoftDocs/microsoft-365-community/Community/sharepoint-naming-guidelines.md

 Modern interfaces remove spaces when users with edit permissions add columns to lists or libraries.

-Internal names are limited to a specific length up to 255 Characters in SharePoint Online.
+Internal names are limited to a specific length up to 32 characters in SharePoint Online.

 ### Multilingual Display Names